Media-Ed-Online/intro-web-dev-2017aut/modules/topic-04/_posts/2017-01-09-semantic-markup.md

 As with bold/strong, italicized text does not necessarily imply semantically different meaning.
 Instead, you are encouraged to use the _”emphasis”_ element instead ( `<em>...</em>` ).
 The _emphasis_ element indicates subtle changes in the meaning of a sentence.
 By default the browser will show these elements in italic.

-<p data-height="300" data-theme-id="30567" data-slug-hash="rGOPKj" data-default-tab="html,result" data-user="Media-Ed-Online" data-embed-version="2" data-pen-title="Topic-04: Semantic HTML Pt.
+<p data-height="300" data-theme-id="30567" data-slug-hash="zEveXE" data-default-tab="html,result" data-user="Media-Ed-Online" data-embed-version="2" data-pen-title="Topic-04: Semantic HTML Pt.
 1" class="codepen"></p>

 ### Superscript & Subscript